Kate Townsend: Early life

-Born Katherine Cunningham in 1839 in Liverpool, England, little is known of her early life.
+Born Katherine Cunningham in about 1839 in Liverpool, England, little is known of her early life.
 At age 15 she was working as a barmaid in a dance hall in Paradise Street, Liverpool.
 She became involved with a sailor named Peter Kearnaghan after saving him during a bar fight and became pregnant.
 After Kearnaghan had returned to sea she gave birth to twins.
 Leaving the twins and adopting the name Townsend, she left England for America in 1856.

 New Orleans

 After spending a few weeks in New York, Townsend travelled to New Orleans, arriving in early 1857.
 Considered an attractive and voluptuous woman, Townsend found employment in Clara Fisher's brothel in Phillipa Street (now Dryades Street).
 After about 6 months she left Fisher's to work at a house in Canal Street and then in Maggie Thompson's house in Customhouse Street.

 In about 1863 Townsend opened her own brothel, renting a house on the corner of Villere Street and Customhouse Street.
 The house was successful and Townsend made many influential friends through the business including city officials and politicians.